YizeWang/Path-Integral-Algorithm-Simulation/README.md

 ## Usage

-To test 1-DoF simulation, run runDoubleSlitExample.m in the folder "Double Slit Example 1D".
+- To test 1-DoF simulation, run `runDoubleSlitExample.m` in the folder `Double Slit Example 1D`

-To test 2-DoF simulation, run runSimulation.m in the folder "Double Slit Example 2D".
+- To test 2-DoF simulation, run `runSimulation.m` in the folder `Double Slit Example 2D`

-The parameters are stored in the file "paramDoubleSlit.mat".
+- The parameters are stored in the file `paramDoubleSlit.mat`

 ## Maintainer